-Before we share the excel workbook we need to enable the Track Changes option.
+Before we share the workbook we need to Track Changes in excel.
 Follow the below steps to enable Track Changes.

-Step 1: Click on the Track Changes drop-down list and choose “Highlight Changes”.
+- Step 1: Click on the Track Changes drop-down list in excel and choose “Highlight Changes”.

 When includes options like from when we need to highlight changes.
 This option has items like “Since I last saved”, “All”, “Not Yet reviewed”, and “Since Date”.